 This is particularly so given that the UK has stated organisations that are compliant with the existing The UK General Data Protection Regulation.
 Before leaving the EU, the UK transposed the GDPR into UK law through the Data Protection Act 2018.
 This became the UK GDPR on 1st January 2021 when the UK formally exited the EU. (and therefore the EU GDPR) would “not need to significantly change their approach” to be considered compliant with the reformed UK law.
 What would need to change, is as of yet unknown.
 It is also worth noting that despite the government being confident that these developments will not impact the UK’s Adequacy ruling from the EU, only time will tell whether that is actually the case.

 It seems then, that instead of creating clarity for businesses, the government’s response to the consultation has rather muddied the waters.
 And, until more guidance is published on what these changes will actually mean for businesses, it is likely to remain that way.

 A final thought to add is that whilst this response speaks of rather significant regulatory change, it is likely only going to be realised many months, or even years from now once it has been enacted into law.
 Therefore, businesses should be mindful of the fact that, for the foreseeable future, the UK GDPR as it stands still applies and thus their compliance goals are still just as important as they always have been.

-If any of the areas discussed in this blog affect your organisation, please do not hesitate to contact us by filling out the form below.
+If any of the areas discussed in this blog affect your organisation, or you would like to find out more about our Data Protection Services, please do not hesitate to contact us by filling out the form below.